SeanE09/Capstone-Handwriting-to-Text-Machine-Learning/README.md

 The architecture of this Convolutional Neural Network (CNN) Model, with two blocks of Conv2D, BatchNormalization, and MaxPooling2D layers, followed by two Dense layers, is a common choice and is similar to and influenced by the design of early successful Convolutional Neural Networks such as the LeNet-5, AlexNet, VGGNet, and others.
 The common pattern followed by these networks is a series of convolutional layers followed by pooling layers, and finally one or more fully connected layers.

 -	LeNet-5: This is one of the earliest convolutional neural networks.
-It was primarily used for digit recognition tasks such as reading zip codes, digits,etc.
+It was primarily used for digit recognition tasks such as reading zip.

 -	AlexNet: AlexNet was used in the ImageNet Large-Scale Visual Recognition Challenge in 2012.
 It significantly outperformed all the prior competitors and brought a breakthrough in the field of Computer Vision.